The History of Oktoberfest

 The festivities are accompanied by a program of events, including the Grand Entry of the Oktoberfest Landlords and Breweries, the Costume and Riflemen's Procession, and a concert involving all the brass bands represented at the "Wiesn".

-The Oktoberfest celebrated its 200th Anniversery in 2010, only Wars and cholera epidemics have briefely interrupted the yearly beer celebration.
+The Oktoberfest celebrated its 200th Anniversery in 2010, only Wars and cholera epidemics and now Covid 19 have briefely interrupted the yearly beer celebration.